pradyumn263/notes/README.md

   - Intangible: Entitites which exist logically.

 - Entitiy Set: Collectioin of same types of entities is called as an Entitiy Set.
+  It is represented with a Rectangle.

+#### Attributes

+They are the units that describe the characteristics of entities.
+For each attribute, there is a set of permitted value, called domain.
+Attributes are represented by an Oval.

+Types of Attributes:

+1. Simple: Cannot be divided further.
+2. Composite: Can be divided further (Name -> first name, last name)

+3. Single Valued: Can only have 1 value per instance
+4. Multi Valued: Can have multiple values.
+For these, separate table is made.

+5. Stored: Whose value is stored in the DB.
+6. Derived: Whose value isnt stored, but you can get it from some other stored attribute

+#### Relationship

+It is an association between two or more entities of same or different type.

+- Individual relationship between entities is not represented in an ER Diagram.

+**Relationship Type**: A set of similar types of relationship is represented in ER Diagram using a diamond.

+    teacher --- <teaches> --- student

+Every realtionship has 3 components:

+- Cardinality
+- Degree
+- Name

+**Degree of a Relationship**
+It means the number of entitiy sets which participate in the relationship set
+They can be Binary, Ternary, Quaternary etc.

+Unary relationships are also possible, eg: Employee can have relation with other employees, like boss, manager etc.

+There is no limit on the degree of a relationship, but higher degrees are not possible, most of them are binary only.

+**Cardinality Ratio**
+Expresses the number of entities to which other entity can be related by a relationship.

+These are the following types:

+- One to One
+- One to Many
+- Many to One
+- Many to Many

+1. One to One
+    When every entitiy on one side can relate to **at max** one entity on other side and vice versa.
+    eg: Aadhar Number and Citizen.
+    In ER, the edge either has 1 written on it, or it has arrow ->

+2. One to Many
+    Every entitiy on one side can relate to many entities on other side, but reverse can only have 1 entitiy.

+        -> is 1 in ER and no arrow is Many

+3. Many to One
+    Same as previous one, just reversed.

+4. Many to Many
+    Every entitiy on one side can be related to many entities on the other side and vice versa.
+If there are no arrows on the ER Diagram, then it is many to many, or many can have a \* on it.

 ## Object Oriented Programming